codesinger/shu/doc/shu-manual.md

 This is a list of the full path and name of every file in the project.
 It is used when a global change needs to visit every file in the project.

+#### shu-project-get-file-info ####
+shu-project-get-file-info *plist* *file-name* *full-name-list* [Macro]

+Extract the file information from one entry in shu-cpp-class-list.

+#### shu-project-make-short-key-list ####
+shu-project-make-short-key-list *key-list*
+[Function]

+*key-list* is an alist in which the car of each item is the unqualified file name and the cdr of each item is the fully qualified file name, including the path to the file.
+This function creates two lists.
+One is an alist of all of the file prefixes.
+That car of each item is the prefix.
+The cdr of each item is the number of times that prefix was found.
+The second is a list similar to *key-list* with all of the file names changed to their equivalent short names.
+If the long and short names are the same, then that item is omitted from the new list of short names.

+Return is a cons cell whose car is the prefix list and whose cdr is the short name list.

+#### shu-project-split-file-name ####
+shu-project-split-file-name *file-name*
+[Function]

+Split *file-name* into two parts.
+The first part is the prefix and the second part is the short name.
+The rules for splitting are as follows:

+If the name has no underscores, then the prefix is empty and the short name is the whole name.

+If the name has one underscore in it (e.g., "abcdef_mumble.cpp"), then the prefix is the part before the underscore ("abcdef") and the short name is all of the rest ("mumble.cpp").

+If the name has more than one underscore in it (e.g., "x_abcdef_mumble.cpp"), then we look as the length of the first part ("x").
+If its length is one, then the prefix is the concatenation of the first two parts ("x_abcdef"), and the short name is the rest ("mumble.cpp").
+If the length of the first part is not one (e.g., file name is "lovely_looking_mumble.cpp"), then the prefix is the first part ("lovely") and the short name is the rest ("looking_mumble.cpp").

+After the split, the short name is converted to all lower case.

+Return a cons cell of the form (prefix . short-name)